 Network Attached USB Enumeratorto disable then re-enable it

-good news, the workaround is easy to implement, and has kept things working well for me for over a month now.
-Flawless skip-less sound in Spotify in my VM for example, even when the physical server is under load.
+good news, the workaround is easy to implement!
+It has kept things working smoothly for me for two months now.
+Flawless, skip-free sound in Spotify from my VM for example, even when the physical server is under heavy loads from other VMs.
+Just follow along with the one-line esxcli command to disable the vmkusb driver, as is aldo documented by VMware here:

 - Important information about the new ESXi 6.5 USB driver vmkusb, and the legacy USB drivers (2147650)